jeffisenhart/datasciencecoursera/GettingAndCleaningData/CodeBook.md

      prefix data columns with MeanOf_ to indicate their aggregation write this data set to a file called theSummarizedDataSet.txt

+##Data

+Note:

+>The study was completed by a third party and has more details on each varable in
+	UCI HAR Dataset/features_info.txt

  **theDataSet.txt**

-    >The study was completed by a third party and has more details on each varable in UCI HAR Dataset/features_info.txt

  	10299 observations of 68 variables

  	Columns